-All teams/coaches need to report to the secretariat at least 30 minutes before the opening of the tournament.
+All teams/coaches need to report to the secretariat at least 60 minutes before their first match (opening ceremony will be held at 10:00) of the tournament.
 Teams must also arrive 5 minutes before their match at the designated field.
-The matches will be eight-a-side.

 2. Eligibility of players

-All players born on or after 01-01-2008 are eligible to play in the tournament.
+All players born on or after 01-01-2011 are eligible to play in the tournament.
+It is allowed for amateur teams to participate in the tournament with 4 dispensation players (players born in the year 2010).
+Of these 4 players, a maximum of 3 players may be on the field at the same time.
 A list of all players names and dates of birth must be provided before the start of the tournament.

 3. Match duration

+We play 8 to 8 on a half field.
 All pool matches will last 20 minutes.
 The matches to decide final position will be 2 x 15 minutes plus a 5 minute break and an change of end.
-The Quick ’20 referees will referee all matches.
+The Quick’20 referees will referee all matches.
 The beginning and end of the matches will announce over the loudspeaker system.
 Only when a penalty is given, can a match be extended.
 There is no toss of a coin at the beginning of a game.
 The first team named can choose the goal.
 The other team has the kick off.

 The kick-off is taken by one of the teams in the middle of the field.
-Both teams will start on their own half.
-Scoring is allowed immediately after kick-off.
+Both teams start from their own half.
+You can score directly from the kick-off.

-A deliberate pass back (played via foot) may not be taken into the hands of the keeper.
-A pass back that did not go via foot (think shin, knee, upper body and head) may be picked up.
+The Back-pass (played through a foot) may not be taken by the keeper during the tournament.
+A Back-pass that does not go through the foot (shin, knee, upper body and head) may be picked up.

-The goal kick is taken from the ground within the goal area by passing or shooting the ball.
-It can be taken by both the keeper or a field player.
+The hind ball is taken off the ground within the goalkeeper's area by passing or shooting the ball.
+The hind ball can be taken by both the keeper and a field player.

-A free kick may be passed, dribbled or shot.
+A free ball may be passed, dribbled, or shot

-Corner kicks are taken from the corners of the paying field, by either dribbling or passing the ball into play.
-In both cases, after dribbling or passing, the player taking the corner kick is allowed to immediately try to score.
-Opponents must remain at least 5 meters away from the ball when the kick is taken.
+Corner kicks are taken from the corner points of the playing field by dribbling or passing the ball.
+In both cases, after dribbling or scoring, the player who takes the corner may score immediately.
+The opponent is at least five meters away.

 - Goal difference